telerik/xaml-docs/controls/radribbonview/overview.md

 * __Localization Support__: Localization is the translation of application resources into localized versions for the specific cultures that the application supports.
 Read more about this in the [ribbon specific]({%slug radribbonview-localization%}) and [common]({%slug common-localization%}) Localization articles.

+* __Simplified Layout__: The ribbon allows you to switch its layout to a more compact one using less space.
+Read more about this in the [Simplified Ribbon]({%slug radribbonview-simplified-ribbon%}) article.

 A complete list of all the key features can be found in the [Key Features]({%slug radribbonview-key-features%}) article.

 >tip Get started with the control with its [Getting Started]({%slug radribbonview-gettingstarted%}) help article that shows how to use it in a basic scenario.